csbhr/CDVD-TSP/README.md

 - cupy: `conda install -c anaconda cupy`

 ## Get Started
+### Download
+- Pretrained models and Datasets can be downloaded from [Here](https://pan.baidu.com/s/1aVfLcPWpaqt8ljqXGJXRig).
+- If you have to download pretrained models，please put them to './pretrain_models'.
+- If you have to download datasets，please put them to './dataset'.

 ### Testing
+#### Quick test
-1. Download the pre-trained model, and put them to './pretrain_models'.
-[BaiduYun(提取码: j6jb)](https://pan.baidu.com/s/1aVfLcPWpaqt8ljqXGJXRig)
+1. Download the pre-trained models.
-2. Download the testing datasts, and put them to './dataset'.
-[BaiduYun(提取码: j6jb)](https://pan.baidu.com/s/1aVfLcPWpaqt8ljqXGJXRig)
+2. Download the testing datasts.
-3. Run `python ./code/inference.py`
+3. Run `python ./code/inference.py --default_data DVD`
+- Argument default_data: the dataset you want to test, optional: DVD, GOPRO
 4. The deblured result will be in './infer_results'.
+#### Test your own data
+1. Download the pre-trained models.